Modernized experimental complex of the Tien Shan mountain station:

 Correlation between neutron multiplicities measured with a low and high amplitude thresholds at the Intermediate station and in KazNU

-The GEANT4 neutron monitor simulations
+GEANT4 simulation of the neutron monitor

 NM64: the plot of mean neutron multiplicity vs primary hadron energy